Protection

 THE EXTERNAL CONDOM

-You can find them free of charge in family planning centres, during certain festive events, at certain thematic associations, etc. You can also buy them in supermarkets, drugstores (Di, Kruidvat, etc.), pharmacies, on the Internet (be careful about where they come from!), in dispensers in front of pharmacies, etc. Good to know : Some mutual insurance companies pay up to 50 euros per year.
+You can find them free of charge in family planning centers, at certain festive events, from certain theme-based associations, etc. You can also buy them in supermarkets, drugstores (Di, Kruidvat, etc.), pharmacies, on the Internet (watch out for the source!), in dispensers outside pharmacies, etc. Good to know: Some mutual insurance companies cover up to 50 euros a year.

 HOW TO USE AN EXTERNAL CONDOM?